Route to GraphQL servers

 - graphql:

-# Reference to your GraphQLSchema resource, which maps schema definitions to resolvers
+# Reference to your GraphQLSchema resource

 schema: